 The Active Travel consultation needs to focus on the coherence of the network rather than simply identifying individual routes.
-This ensures that resources are targeted at routes likely to produce the shift from car to walking and cycling.
-The ambition of the Active Travel Act is to increase substantially the number of people who walk and cycle for everyday journeys, particularly those that are less than 2.5miles or around 10-15 minutes.
+This ensures that resources are targeted at routes likely to produce the greatest shift from car to walking and cycling.
+The ambition of the Active Travel Act is to increase substantially the number of people who walk and cycle for everyday journeys, particularly those that are for shorter journeys.

 In determining priority areas, other cross cutting factors will be taken into consideration such as the impact on air quality, traffic congestion and safety.
 Practical considerations such as funding, deliverability, links to the Local Development Plan and other projects / leisure resources will be taken into consideration.